Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: Background

 $t_{WR}$ = \textit{write~recovery~time}, i.e., the time to complete the write operation after the $\overline{W}$ pin is deactivated.

 $t_{DV}$ = \textit{valid~data~to~end~of write}, i.e., the time for which the valid data need to be available in the data I/O before the $\overline{W}$ pin is deactivated.

-If the output enable ($\overline{G}$) becomes active simultaneously or after $\overline{W}$ is activated, the output will remain in the high impedance state.
-After all three write control parameters ($\overline{E}$, $\overline{W}$, or $\overline{UB}$/$\overline{LB}$) become disabled, the $\overline{G}$ signal must remain in the steady-state high for at least $2 ns$.
 Reducing any of these timing parameters can improve the speed and reduce power consumption but may lead to faulty operation.
 The write timing parameter $t_{W}$ is manipulated in this work to introduce errors during the $\overline{W}$-controlled write operation.